 Fish, catfish included, on the other hand, have an egg production that occurs only once a year.
-In most species, this will be sometime during the early fall and carry all the way to spring, until the spawning season is occurring.
+In most species, this will be sometime during the early fall and carry all the way to spring until the spawning season occurs.

 How Do Catfish Spawn?

 Like all fish, catfish spawn simultaneously, with the female laying its eggs into a nest that the male has previously built on the lake or river bottom and the male depositing its semen onto the eggs, which then get fertilized.

 The spawning of all major catfish species in North America takes place between the period of late spring and summer, with a water temperature of about 80 degrees F.

 Once the eggs are laid and fertilized, the female will leave the nest for good, while the male will remain and guard the offspring until they hatch.

 RELATED ARTICLE: What time of year do catfish spawn?